Reviewed Date: 10/02/2023

-Many fire departments and water utilities do not know how to flow a fire hydrant properly.
+Many fire departments and water utilities are unaware of the proper method for flow testing a fire hydrant.
 According to TDEC, there is no state regulation on how to flow a fire hydrant, but TDEC recognizes the American Water Works Association (AWWA) pamphlet # M-17 as the recognized standard for testing fire hydrants.
 Pamphlet M-17 is what both ISO and NFPA recognize as the approved method for flowing fire hydrants.

 According to this standard, the proper way to test a hydrant and water main is to put a cap gauge on the test hydrant and take a static reading.
 Then proceed down stream to the next flow hydrant and back up stream to the closest flow hydrant and flow both at the same time.
 Use as many ports and sizes of discharges to make the largest drop in residual pressure.
 Record the pitot pressure at each flowing port and then record the residual pressure back at the test hydrant.